nszoni/lagos-team/de-1/term2/Readme.md

 ### 4. Sentiment Analysis (What is the general sentiment about the movies based on it’s reviews?)

 Finally, we have added a visualization of the identified sentiment words in the reviews.
-For this, we used the output of the R node with the positive and negative words.
+For this, we used the output of the R node with the positive and negative words and we simply counted thair occurances.
 The below chart shows the distribution of these words across movies.

 <p align="center">
   <img height= 500 src="https://github.com/nszoni/lagos-team/blob/main/de-1/term2/images/sentiment_analysis.png">